I came to Germany more than a decade ago. At the time, I wished I had an overview of the types of insurance in Germany that I would need as an expat.

 In the first position there is statutory health insurance followed by private liability insurance before household insurance.

-Partial car insurance is the fourth widely used insurance in Germany, with 51,1% in 2021.
+In Germany, partial car insurance is the fourth widely used insurance, with more than 50%.

 In German, this specific type of insurance is called Hausratsversicherung*, and almost everyone seems to have it.

-German household insurance is not expensive compared with what you get out of it in case of emergency.
+German household insurance is not expensive if you compare it with what you get out of it in case of emergency.
 It usually starts at 20 Euros per year, depending on the insurance company.

 I took out that insurance years ago, soon after moving to Germany but haven’t used it so far and hopefully never will.